AliAsekria131/codedex_px/README.md

 # Howdy 👋
 I'm Ali Asekria , I'm from in Syria .

-I'm Sonny, Founder & Chief Vibes Officer @ Codédex and I'm based in Brooklyn, NY.
-Give our GitHub a follow!

 # About me:
-I studied Computer Science at Tishreen University.
+I studied Computer Science at Tishreen University. <br>
-I play on oud :guitar:, and I Game a game in Godot , now i learn web development from codedex .
+I play on oud :guitar:, and I Game a game in Godot ,<br>
+now i learn web development from codedex .

 ## #30NitesOfCode: